mw18/Readme-Generator/README2.md

-  # Title:  ReadMe Generator
+  # Title:  Weather Dashboard

   ## Description:
-  Gernerate a professional readmen
+  This project retreives weather data from the OpenWeather API.

   ## Table of Contents:
   [Installation](#installation)|